How to watch Loki online - stream the brand-new show for less

 Want more?

-As we mentioned in our Loki episode 1 review, the series has hit the ground running and is potentially the best MCU show yet.
-It's full of mystery, too; for example, one Loki theory suggests Marvel is setting up the crossover to end all crossovers.
+Now that the series is on its second episode, things are really starting to ramp up.
+Just who is the villain?
+What does this mean for the multiverse?
+Loki is about to blow the bloody doors off the MCU, so there's a lot to get your teeth into.
+Namely, one Loki theory suggests Marvel is setting up the crossover to end all crossovers.
+After Endgame, we can't even imagine something on that scale.

-Luckily we won't have long to wait until the next episode - it launches on Wednesday, June 16.
+Luckily we won't have long to wait until the next episode for some answers - it launches on Wednesday, June 23.

 If you're still not sold on the streaming service, you can fill your boots with all the details you need in our guide to Disney Plus.
 For a more in-depth comparison of how it stacks up against the competition, you can also take a look at our full Disney Plus review.